XIAZY/DriveIt/README.md

 New websites can be easily supported.
 I'm now working on it.
 ## By The Way

+- A flyleaf page means the index page of the comic.
+For example, http://comic.ck101.com/comic/7194 is a flyleaf page of ck101, http://www.dm5.com/manhua-reclksdysjsh/ is a flyleaf page of DM5 and http://www.dmzj.com/info/shenshimenlianaizhanzheng.html is a flyleaf page of DMZJ.

 - Reading-driven development.
 Update frequency may be unstable depends on how far I read.

 - Note that the ck101 website is blocked in Mainland China.
 You may need a global VPN or Proxychains to fetch comics from it.

+- If you want to fetch comics from DMZJ, make sure the flyleaf address begins with www.dmzj.com instead of manhua.dmzj.com.
+The logic to fetch comics from these two domains are different.

+- Personally, I'll recommend you to fetch comics from DMZJ.
+For me this website is the fastest one.
 ## License

 Copyright 2016 XIAZY